plentymarkets/terra-prettier-config/README.md

 # terra-prettier-config

-This repository provides a prettier configuration for terra-*
+This repository provides a prettier configuration for all terra related repositories.